 Keyword Stuffing As A Google Ranking Factor: What You Need To Know

-Avoiding link-building reduces SEO
+Avoiding link-building weakens SEO

-Link-building is a way to increase the search ranking of the ‘home website’ content.
-Credibility can increase too.
-Another mistake for SEO is excluding supporting links.
+Neglecting to include relevant supporting links in your article can be a costly SEO mistake.
+Effective link-building not only increases your content’s search ranking, it also boosts its credibility.

 There are four types of links that matter for SEO:

-Internal – links within the home website the content appears on.
+Internal – links that direct to other content on your website.

-Outbound – links that connect to an external website’s content.
+Outbound – links that direct to an external website’s content.

-Inbound (natural) – an external website links back to the home website without any action by the home website.
+Inbound (natural) – when an external website links to yours without your intervention.

-Inbound (manually obtained) – the home website requests a link to be added on an external website.
+Inbound (manually obtained) – when you ask an external website to link to yours.

-The first two cases are easier since they’re in the control of the writer.
-For example, internal (SEO Tips) and outbound (remainder) links are included in this article.
+Managing internal and outbound links is straightforward since you have direct control over them.
+For example, this article includes both internal (SEO Tips) and outbound (remainder) links.

-The last two are more difficult.
-The external website needs to decide to refer to it (natural) or agree to add a link (manually obtained).

-One more thing - if a high-profile external website links back to the home website, this is good for the home website’s search ranking!
+It’s more challenging to obtain inbound links.
+You can’t control whether an external website decides to link to yours – either naturally or by request.
+However, securing a link from a high-profile external site can significantly improve your search ranking!

 Read more: